monika-hrda/memory-game/README.md

 As a user, I want to be able to:

 * easily understand what the purpose of the website is.
-* navigate the website easily.
+* navigate the website easily and intuitively.
 * find instructions on how to play the game.
 * choose various difficulty levels of the game.
 * keep track of my progress in the game.
-* view the website clearly on my mobile device, so that I can achieve my other goals on the go.
+* view the website clearly on multiple devices, including my mobile device, so that I can achieve my other goals on the go.
 * find the website's creator on Github, so that I can learn more about and/or follow them to keep up with their updates.

 ### Design